AARP Hearing Center

 Applicants with impairments should receive accommodations.
 Program staff should serve clients with understanding and sensitivity.
 One-on-one assistance should be provided, and advocate programs established.

-States should permit telephone and online applications for those who need them.
-This includes older adults, people with disabilities, and working families.
-Recertification interviews should be eliminated, and federal waivers sought as needed.
+Agencies should permit telephone and online applications for those who need them.
+Innovative approaches to recertification interviews should be considered to ease the burden on applicants, and federal waivers should be sought as needed.

 Program outreach

-Outreach efforts should be an integral component of low-income assistance programs.
+Outreach to older adults should be an integral component of low-income assistance programs.
+It should include targeted outreach to underserved communities, such as rural areas.

 Evidence-based outreach strategies should be implemented.